 Does that make it harder to know their lives will be much shorter than his?

-“An animal’s life goes by so quickly,” says Meadows, in his quiet but practical voice.
+“An animal’s life goes by so quickly,” says Dave, in his quiet but practical voice.
 “You know that at some point they’ll pass away, and you prepare yourself for that.
 I’m a father myself, and I care.
 But I also don’t like to see animals suffer.
 And when you have a special animal that treats you well their whole life, you get close.
 It’s a hard question, and when you’re out here by yourself, you think about things like that.”

 Being by yourself is a big part of the Free-Roaming keeper job.
-Meadows drives smoothly around the curves, still looking constantly.
+Dave drives smoothly around the curves, still looking constantly.
 Some bachelor elk appear between the trees, tall on the hillside, but he doesn’t stop to feed them as we still haven’t seen the bison.

 “I don’t want the bison coming out and eating up all the feed first,” he explains.

-Growing up in San Diego, Meadows was a city kid who was always curious about animals, whether the ones in SeaWorld and the Zoo or the lizards, snakes and birds he’d try to spot while hiking.
+Growing up in San Diego, Dave was a city kid who was always curious about animals, whether the ones in SeaWorld and the Zoo or the lizards, snakes and birds he’d try to spot while hiking.
 Having a zoo veterinarian for an uncle let him discover that world, and when the family moved to the Northwest he began working at Northwest Trek, first in summers during high school, then as an intern in college.

 “Finding Northwest Trek, with the emphasis on native wildlife, that’s when it really struck,” he says.

 We’ve covered the entire habitat, and still haven’t seen the bison.
-Meadows will make two or even three trips before everyone is seen and fed.
+Dave will make two or even three trips before everyone is seen and fed.
 He’ll fill the other creep feeders and water troughs, especially in summer, then load up the keeper truck for the afternoon feed.
 Today he also has to help the team offload a large delivery of feed, and sometimes he’ll help at a veterinary procedure.

 Being a Free-Roaming keeper definitely comes with challenges.
 Fall sees occasional branches down on fences, winters bring icy or snowy roads, spring is baby animal time and summer means extra water and food.
 And through it all, you need endless patience, waiting for animals to learn or feed or even just appear.